Ground-effect vehicle: Günther Jörg-type tandem-airfoil flairboat

 German engineer Günther Jörg, who had worked on Alexeyev's first designs and was familiar with the challenges of GEV design, developed a GEV with two wings in a tandem arrangement, the Jörg-II.
 It was the third, manned, tandem-airfoil boat, named "Skimmerfoil", which was developed during his consultancy period in South Africa.
 It was a simple and low-cost design of a first 4-seater tandem-airfoil flairboat completely constructed of aluminium.
 The prototype was in the SAAF Port Elizabeth Museum from 4 July 2007 until 2013, and is now in private use.
-Pictures of the museum show the boat after a period of some years outside the museum and without protection against the sun.
+Pictures of the museum show the boat after some years outside the museum and without protection against the sun.

-The consultancy of Dipl.
-Ing.
-Günther Jörg, a specialist and insider of German airplane industry from 1963 and a colleague of Alexander Lippisch and Hanno Fischer, was founded with a fundamental knowledge of wing in ground effect physics, as well as results of fundamental tests under different conditions and designs having begun in 1960.
+The consultancy of Günther Jörg, a specialist and insider of German airplane industry from 1963 and a colleague of Alexander Lippisch and Hanno Fischer, was founded with a fundamental knowledge of wing in ground effect physics, as well as results of fundamental tests under different conditions and designs having begun in 1960.
 For over 30 years, Jörg built and tested 15 different tandem-airfoil flairboats in different sizes and made of different materials.

 The following tandem-airfoil flairboat (TAF) types had been built after a previous period of nearly 10 years of research and development: